oasis-tcs/csaf/csaf_2.1/prose/edit/src/introduction-02-terminology-glossary.md

 **Note**: An Advisory Management System can interact with a document viewer to display information about individual advisories.

 Advisory Matching
-:    process of determining whether two advisories are targeting the same products and conditions
+:    process of determining whether two advisories are targeting the same products and conditions.

 Artifact
 :    sequence of bytes addressable via a URI.